sovrynn/ecdo/1-EVIDENCE/biology/biodiversity-hotspots/README.md

 # Biodiversity

-If you look at the map of biodiversity hotspots, there's a lot of overlap with high-elevation locations.
+If you look at the map of biodiversity hotspots, there's a lot of overlap with high-elevation or low rotational-speed locations.
 It may be that this is another factor hinting at safe spots during the ECDO event.

 ![bio](img/biodiversity-hotspots.jpg "bio")
 ![bio](img/biodiversity-plants.jpg "bio")